Created by: Kristinn Magnusson

 If you want to test against your Salesforce or Harvest data, please contact us and we can send you some further information about the new providers.

-- Object and Process Groups allow user to select multiple tasks simultaneously.
+- Object and Process Groups allow users to select multiple tasks simultaneously.

-- Execution dialog now remembers previously executed settings while task is open.
+- Execution dialog now remembers previously executed settings while the task is open.

 - Execution dialog now warns if you try to execute without saving.

-- Browsing for Active Directory users now works in enviroments with multiple domains.
+- Browsing for Active Directory users now works in environments with multiple domains.

 - Production is now the default UAT for schedule groups.

-- Bug: Adding or renaming systems does no longer force you to restart IIS.
+- Bug: Adding or renaming systems no longer force you to restart IIS.

 - Variance is now also calculated for key errors.

-- Bug: Schedule “between” issue has been fixed, before schedule would not start in the lower limit of between.
+- Bug: The schedule “between” issue has been fixed before the schedule would not start in the lower limit of between.